SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

       }
    >> }

-..
-FIXME: change this example to remove the type annotation and infer the type from the closure's parameter list and return type once the following issue is fixed:
-   <rdar://problem/16973787> Cannot infer function type from a lazy closure that uses self

 If a closure does not specify a parameter list or return type because they can be inferred from context, place the capture list at the very start of the closure,